pnkraemer/code-numerically-robust-fixedpoint-smoother/README.md

 ## Installation

-We use Python 3.12 for all experiments.
+We use Python 3.10 for all experiments.
 Older versions might also work.

-Ensure that JAX is installed.
+First, ensure that JAX is installed.
 Then, run
 ```commandline
 pip install .